OCA/connector/connector/doc/guides/jobrunner.rst

 The ``ODOO_CONNECTOR_CHANNELS`` environment variable can be set before starting Odoo in order to adjust the capacity of the channels.

-Alternatively, set the channel configuration in the Odoo configuration file:
+Alternatively, set the channels configuration in the Odoo configuration file:

 .. code-block:: cfg